Chart Color Schemes

 Infrastructure

-Tailem Bend has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Tailem Bend has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-No infrastructure changes or major projects have been identified by AreaSearch that will impact the area.
-Key projects include Summerfield Battery, Regional North-South Freight Route Upgrade, SA Water Capital Work Delivery Contracts, and SA Public Housing Maintenance and Services Contracts.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects expected to impact this area.
+Notable projects include Summerfield Battery, Regional North-South Freight Route Upgrade, SA Water Capital Work Delivery Contracts, and SA Public Housing Maintenance and Services Contracts, with the following list highlighting those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.